 - info about how I want the classroom left-chairs pushed in, garbage off of the floor, desks lined up.
 This may seem jerky, but here is how I word it, “At the end of the day, please have the students organize the classroom exactly how it appeared when they entered in the morning.”
 I despise walking into a classroom that looks like a hurricane swept through upon my return, so this is how I try to fix that.

 Despite having my binder with random student work, I wanted something even better.
-So I created Print and Go Emergency Language Arts Sub Plans for Grades 4-8 to make my life a bit easier.
+So I created Print and Go Emergency Language Arts Sub Plans to make my life a bit easier.
 Over the years I’ve created 4 volumes of these.
 Depending how long your ELA class periods are, these substitute teacher plans will cover up to 10 days and with 100 pages of lesson plans.

 As an example, volume one includes: